Ernst-Heinrich Schmauser: Peacetime SS career

-On 14 October 1930, Schmauser transferred from the SA to the SS, entering with the rank of SS-Standartenführer (SS number: 3,359).
+On 14 October 1930, Schmauser transferred from the SA to the Schutzstaffel, entering with the rank of SS-Sturmbannführer (SS number: 3,359).
 He led the local SS detachment in Zwickau.
-From 15 December 1930, he led the 7th SS-Standarte in Plauen and, from 27 August 1932, he headed SS-Abschnitt (District) XVI, based in Zwickau.
+From 15 December 1930, he led the 7th SS-Standarte in Plauen and was promoted to SS-Standartenführer with effect from 15 October.
+From 27 August 1932, he headed SS-Abschnitt (District) XVI, based in Zwickau.
 On 15 July 1933, Schmauser, on request of Reichsführer-SS Heinrich Himmler, took over the leadership of the SS-Gruppe "Süd", headquartered in Munich.
-At this time, he left his banking job and became a full-time SS officer.
+At that time, he left his banking job and became a full-time SS officer.
 In November 1933, his command was renamed SS-Oberabschnitt (Main District) Süd.

 The purge of the SA leadership and other enemies of the state began on 30 June 1934 in an action which became known as the Night of the Long Knives.
 Schmauser was considered one of the few ranking members of the SS trustworthy enough to be involved in the arrests and killings (despite his past as an SA officer).
 Schmauser was present when SS-Brigadeführer Theodor Eicke and SS-Obersturmbannführer Michael Lippert murdered SA-Stabschef Ernst Röhm in his cell at Stadelheim prison.
 On 1 April 1936, Schmauser was transferred from Munich to Nuremberg to take command of SS-Oberabschnitt "Main" and, on 20 April 1937, he was promoted to SS-Obergruppenführer.